TMC-BJP spat over remarks on Goddess Kali continues | Politics

 The controversy over Trinamool Congress MP Mahua Moitra's remarks on Goddess Kali refused to die down even after a week, as the party on Monday urged BJP to stop politicising the issue and refrain from mixing religion with politics.

-The BJP wondered why no disciplinary action was taken against Moitra for her comment made on July 5.
+The BJP then wondered why no disciplinary action was taken against Moitra for her comment made on July 5 that that she had every right as an individual to imagine Goddess Kali as a meat-eating and alcohol-accepting deity, as each person had their unique way of offering prayers.

 While virtually addressing a programme of Ramakrishna Mission on Sunday, Modi said Goddess Kali's blessings are always with the country, which is moving ahead with a spiritual energy for the welfare of the world.